thomasabishop/eolas/neuron/0c4abb9b-c940-4636-84e0-b880b7c1ac8b/Audio_file_formats.md

   - Removing frequencies that humans cannot hear
   - Removing quieter sounds that are masked by louder sounds
   - Combining similar frequencies
-  - Reducing stero information where it is less noticable
+  - Reducing stereo information where it is less noticeable

 ### OGG: Ogg Vorbis